chastik/Spielplatz/README.md

 # Content

-This repo contains teaching material
+This repo contains teaching material under construction

 ## Authors and acknowledgment
 If not declared diffently within seperate documents: Canan Hastik